A Step-by-Step Guide on Jute Matting Installation3 mins read

 – 150mm- for flat surfaces

 - Tackler Gun- this is optional.
 A tackler gun is equipped with a set of pins fixed in a cartridge.
-This is especially useful for wider areas in order to make the job a lot quicker and easier.
+This is especially useful for wider areas to make the job a lot quicker and easier.

 Step 1 – REMOVE IMPEDIMENTS & LEVEL THE GROUND